vfonsecapv/bits-service/docs/onboarding.markdown

 # run a single task with local changes without having to commit to git before
 fly execute -t flintstone --config ci/tasks/run-tests.yml --input=git-bits-service=.
 ```

-# Undecided

-* Do we use the public Slack or a mailing list?
-* Do we need a private Slack channel or mailing list in addition to the public one?